About Warwick Law School

 Scholarships and Funding

 There are a number of opportunities to secure funding for your studies here at Warwick, for both taught postgraduates and research students.
 There are a number of University scholarships available to apply for.
-There are also up to four new exciting full fee departmental scholarships available to all LLM applicants.
+There are also departmental scholarships available.